Own-Data-Privateer/hoardy-web/tool/README.md

       - `>=`: apply `>= arg`, similarly
       - `prefix`: take first `arg` characters or list elements
       - `suffix`: take last `arg` characters or list elements
-      - `abbrev`: leave the current value as if if its length is less or equal than `arg` characters, otherwise take first `arg/2` followed by last `arg/2` characters
+      - `abbrev`: leave the current value as-is if if its length is less or equal than `arg` characters, otherwise take first `arg/2` followed by last `arg/2` characters
       - `abbrev_each`: `abbrev arg` each element in a value `list`
       - `replace`: replace all occurences of the first argument in the current value with the second argument, casts arguments to the same type as the current value
       - `pp_to_path`: encode `path_parts` `list` into a POSIX path, quoting as little as needed